-Currently, outdoor advertising employers are only required to install fall protection (i.e., ladder safety systems) where the length of a climb exceeds 50 feet or the height of the ladder extends more than 65 feet above grade.
+Before the deadlines, outdoor advertising employers are only required to install fall protection (i.e., ladder safety systems) where the length of a climb exceeds 50 feet or the height of the ladder extends more than 65 feet above grade.

 Qualified climbers may continue to climb billboard fixed ladders (over 24 feet) without fall protection during the two-year phase-in period for installing some type of fall protection (i.e., cage, well, ladder safety system, personal fall arrest system) on those ladders.
 During this period, outdoor advertising employers also must ensure that each qualified climber:

 - Receives training and demonstrates the physical capability to perform climbs;

 - Wears a body harness equipped with an 18-inch rest lanyard;

 - Keeps both hands free of objects when climbing the fixed ladder; and